 Dr. Alexis McNeil uses only research based integrative medicine in the treatment of common female concerns.
 Read Dr. Alexis personal advice Secrets of Staying Young.

 Whether your problem is heavy bleeding or irregular bleeding, Dr. Alexis can diagnose and treat your problem.
-Women are usually offered with birth control pills or surgery.
+Women are usually offered only two options, birth control pills or surgery.
 Unfortunately, conventional medicine currently doesn’t have many solutions to this common problem.

 However, these treatments may not be necessary or appropriate for some women.
 Dr. Alexis uses powerful herbal medicine combined with diet and lifestyle modification to regulate menstruation and restore normal hormonal function.